UpskillOrg/SqlDbEditorWithUnitTests/README.md

 Run the application.
 You should now be able to connect to the LinkTekTest database, view and edit its data using this application.

+Note : If the application run on debug mode there will be Validation Exceptions are expected to be thrown so continue running application by click the F% button or in the exception dialog uncheck and say dont break for the Validation Exception type.
+The Validation exception strategy used to validate the UI fields in the WPF application.

 Contributing

 If you'd like to contribute to this project, please follow our contributing guidelines (CONTRIBUTING.md).